Quick Links

 Should your child require time off during the school day for an unavoidable medical appointment, it is your responsibility to ensure:

-3. It is your child's responsibility to remember they have an appointment and they should come to Reception in order to sign out, prior to leaving.
+Please report the medical appointment before the date via email or telephone.
+You will need to forward a copy or proof of the appointment to our Attendance Office via email.
+It is your child’s responsibility to remember they have an appointment and they should come to Reception in order to sign out, prior to leaving.
 Your child will NOT be collected from a lesson.
+An appointment letter/screen shot of the appointment is required and can be sent via email.

 Requests for Leave of Absence